 What to do about your online presence – social media, accounts

 Your affairs – where important papers are kept – Will, Lasting Power of Attorney, Pension information and so on

 Sam had a double mastectomy and complete node removal on her left-hand side.
-She feel her energy has dropped and that her general mobility has decreased in the last six months.
+She felt her energy had dropped and that her general mobility had decreased in the last six months.
 She completed her Advance Plan after a discussion with her husband.